alkazar/steamos-fg/README.md

 ### Ubuntu

-On Ubuntu, you will need these packages.
+On Ubuntu, you will need these packages:

 - `x11-utils`
 - `xdotool`